Gregor MacGregor: Edinburgh to Caracas

 In December 1811, Maria MacGregor died.
 At a stroke MacGregor lost his main source of income and the support of the influential Bowater family.
 His options were, Sinclair suggests, limited: announcing his engagement to another heiress so soon after Maria's death might draw embarrassing public protests from the Bowaters, and returning home to farm the MacGregor lands in Scotland would be in his mind unacceptably dull.
 His only real experience was military, but the manner of his exit from the British Army would make a return there awkward at best.

 MacGregor's interest was aroused by the colonial revolts against Spanish rule in Latin America, particularly Venezuela, where seven of the ten provinces had declared themselves an independent republic in July 1811, starting the Venezuelan War of Independence.
 The Venezuelan revolutionary General Francisco de Miranda had been feted in London society during his recent visit, and may have met MacGregor.

-Noting the treatment London's highest circles gave to Miranda, MacGregor formed the idea that exotic adventures in the New World might earn him similar celebrity on his homecoming.
+Noting the treatment England's highest circles had given to Miranda, MacGregor formed the idea that exotic adventures in the New World might earn him similar celebrity on his homecoming.
 He sold the small Scottish estate he had inherited from his father and grandfather and sailed for South America in early 1812.
 On the way he stopped in Jamaica, where according to Rafter he was tempted to settle among the planters and traders, but "having no introductory letters to that place, he was not received into society".
 After a comfortable sojourn in Kingston, he sailed for Venezuela and disembarked at La Guaira in April 1812.